p2pcommons/specs/module.md

 A Dat archive is initialized when it contains a valid [Hyperdrive](https://github.com/mafintosh/hyperdrive/) and has a valid Dat archive key (64 character hash).
+We utilize Hyperdrive `v10` cores.

 In general, Dat archive keys in this specification MAY be prefixed by the protocol indicator `dat://`, and MAY be suffixed by `+{vers}`